gilch/hissp/docs/faq.rst

    >>> __import__('collections.abc',fromlist='?')
    <module 'collections.abc' from '...abc.py'>

-You can likewise assign a global, like any other value:
+You can likewise assign the module to a global, like any other value:

 .. code-block:: Lissp

    (define np numpy.)
    (define pd pandas.)

+See also `hissp.basic._macro_.alias`.

 But I want a relative import or a star import.
 ----------------------------------------------